bassjobsen/woocommerce-twitterbootstrap/README.md

 Twitter's Bootstrap version
 ---------------------------
 Select you Twitter's Boostrap version in the settings Panel.
-You could choose between version 2 and 3 (RC 2).
+You could choose between version 2 and 3.

 Number of columns (Shop page)
 -----------------------------